-Getting a notice of a code violation is not fun, you will likely have to make repairs to your home and also pay a fine to the government.
-Faulty pipes, broken steps, and other problems can result in a time-consuming and expensive hassle.
-While many people can hire a contractor, most do not want to study and understand the legal ins and outs of administrative hearings.
+Getting a notice of a code violation is not fun; you will likely have to make repairs to your home and pay a fine to the government.
+Faulty pipes, broken masonry, porches not built to code, and other problems can result in a time-consuming and expensive journey to get in compliance.
+Once the City has cited you, it is important to hire professionals such as architects, contractors, and attorneys who know and understand the enforcement process.
+When looking for an attorney, find someone who has appeared dozens of times at building court and knows the legal ins and outs of administrative hearings.

-Unless you bring your property up to code, the government is likely to inspect your property and fine you over and over again.
+Ignoring the notices will not solve the problem.
+Until you bring your property up to code, the government will continue to inspect your property and fine you over and over again.

 If you’ve been cited with a building code violation, it is essential to take immediate action.

-Your first step is to hire an experienced administrative law attorney to deal with the local government whether it be the City of Chicago or a small village in McHenry.
+Your first step is to hire an experienced administrative law attorney to deal with the local government whether it be the City of Chicago or a small village in McHenry County.
 With the right attorney on your side, you can focus on your property and not on the legal nuisances.

-If you got a notice of violation, call an attorney today.
+If you have received notice of violation, call 1818 Legal today.